Understanding Section 43B of the Income Tax Act

 • Suppose the company makes a payment towards the Employee Provident Fund amounting to ₹1,00,000 for the FY 2023-2024 (April 2023- March 2024).

-• If the company wants to claim a deduction for this expenditure under the provisions of section 43B, it must make the payment before 30th September 2024.
+• If the company wishes to claim a deduction for this expenditure under the provisions of Section 43B, it must make the payment before September 30, 2024.

-• However, if the payment is made after 30th September 2024, XYZ Limited will not get a deduction for this expense for the FY 2023-24.
+• However, if the payment is made after September 30, 2024, XYZ Limited will not be eligible for a deduction for this expense for the FY 2023-24.
 In such a case, the company can claim the deduction in the next financial year, 2024-25.

 Amendment to Section 43B of Income Tax: Budget 2024